-For many years, Terri Sue has served her Leander community in roles ranging from volunteer to leader, from homeschool teacher to board member to director.
+For many years, Terri Sue has served her Leander community in roles ranging from homeschool teacher to board member.
 Throughout it all, one thing has remained the same – her strong belief that she is called to serve her neighbors.
-Led by Terri Sue since 2011, the Brighter Days Food Pantry has served an estimated 195,000 meals to over 34,000 people – in a town of less than 30,000 people.
+Led by Terri Sue since 2011, the Brighter Days Food Pantry served an estimated 195,000 meals to over 34,000 people.
+All in a town of less than 30,000 people.

-Terri Sue’s true impact may be measured more appropriately by that empowering effect on fellow volunteers than by her own dedication.
-In addition to her time with the Brighter Days Food Pantry, Terri Sue has donated her time and talents as a volunteer for the Navy Relief Society, a volunteer ombudsman for the USS Lincoln, board member and co-director for the Eagles Homeschool Group, founder of homeschool-training nonprofit organization Counting the Cost, and director of Higher Ground Ministries.
+Terri Sue’s true impact may be measured more appropriately by that empowering effect on fellow volunteers.
+In addition to her time with the Brighter Days Food Pantry, Terri Sue has donated her time and talents as a volunteer for the Navy Relief Society and a volunteer ombudsman for the USS Lincoln.
+She is a board member and co-director for the Eagles Homeschool Group, founder of homeschool-training nonprofit organization Counting the Cost.
+Terri Sue is also the director of Higher Ground Ministries.

-As a 2014 Legend, Terri Sue is now eligible to participate in RecognizeGood’s annual Say Thanks Austin campaign, an annual event which presents the Austin area with a unique opportunity to say “thank you” to a group of remarkable individuals who contribute their time and talents to our community.
+As a 2014 Legend, Terri Sue is now eligible to participate in RecognizeGood’s annual Say Thanks Austin campaign.
+This annual event presents the Austin area with the opportunity to say “thank you” to a group of remarkable individuals.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.